Return to Ommadawn

-Return to Ommadawn is the twenty-sixth studio album by English musician and songwriter Mike Oldfield.
+Return to Ommadawn is the twenty-sixth and final studio album by English musician and songwriter Mike Oldfield.
 It was released on 20 January 2017 on Virgin EMI Records and is the sequel to his 1975 album Ommadawn.
 The CD/DVD-Audio set contains a 5.1 surround sound mix of the album.
+Return to Ommadawn is the last studio album Oldfield released before the announcement of his retirement in 2023.

 Background

 In March 2014, Oldfield released his album Man on the Rocks, which marked a diversion from his traditional long-form, instrumental style of music as it comprised standard rock songs with vocals.
 When Oldfield started on his next album he took to social media, asking fans what sort of album they would like from him.
 He found that the majority of people who responded wished for a long-form, acoustic-oriented one similar to that of his first three: Tubular Bells (1973), Hergest Ridge (1974), and Ommadawn (1975), and learned that the latter had become a particular favourite among fans.
 This influenced Oldfield to record a sequel to Ommadawn which had been on his mind for some time; his 1990 album Amarok was originally going to be Ommadawn II before the material "went off in its own direction" and the idea was shelved.
 In addition, Oldfield wished to make the sequel after he logged into an online chat with French musician Jean-Michel Jarre, who said that he was a fan of Oldfield's music and wished to collaborate with him on his Electronica project, but considered his music "too acoustic".
 Oldfield recalled: "This got me thinking.
 If someone like him believes I'm an acoustic musician, then it showed how important that part of my career has been."